auca/com.388/Project.md

 * Install Git with `sudo apt-get install git`
 * Clone *auca-judge* projects with Git `git clone <repository URL from GitHub>` to the home directory
 * Follow Usage instructions for each *auca-judge* service

+### Updates

+All solutions were received.
+All repositories were updated.
+All services have received database support and were containerized.

+To take a look on the current iteration of the system visit the umbrella [auca-judge](https://github.com/toksaitov/auca-judge) project.